Let’s make an easy DIY artificial eucalyptus flowerpot wreath. It’s perfect for the front door!

 First off, I did find this two-pack eucalyptus for $14.99 on Amazon.
 Additionally, if you have prime, it ships free.
 Now you may be wondering how good of a product can this be for the price.

 I highly recommend this garland.
-Before ordering this, I was bit skeptical.
-However, needing faux weather safe eucalyptus because this will be exposed to the elements, I gave this a shot.
+Before ordering this, I was a bit skeptical.
+However, needing faux weather-safe eucalyptus because this will be exposed to the natural elements, I gave this a shot.

 And let me tell you I love it!
 I am a fake flower snob.
-I’m not a big fan, therefore, when I find fake that I like I’ll shout it from the rooftop.
-If you need such a product, get it!!
+I’m not a big fan, therefore, when I find a fake that I like I’ll shout it from the rooftop.
+This is a high quality product, so get it!!